iTwin/itwinjs-core/docs/learning/ECSqlReference/InstanceQuery.md

 Instance queries allow you to select properties defined in derived classes when selecting a base class or multiple properties with the same name defined in different derived classes.

-## What is instance property?
+## What is an instance property?

-Instance property is any property in a class selected in ECSql or its derived classes accessed via the instance query syntax.
+An instance property is any property in a class selected in ECSql or its derived classes accessed via the instance query syntax.

-## How to access instance property?
+## How to access instance properties?

-In ECSQL instance property can be accessed by using the `$->` operator.
+In ECSQL instance properties can be accessed by using the `$->` operator.

 ```sql
 SELECT $->[CodeValue] FROM [BisCore].[Element] WHERE $->[CodeValue] IS NOT NULL LIMIT 1;